Guide to Assembling a Computer: Choosing the Components

 STEP 1: MOTHERBOARD

-Mini-ITX: it is the smallest format used for "mini PCs".
+• Mini-ITX: the smallest form factor, used for "mini PCs".

-GUIDELINE: A MicroATX motherboard with 2 DDR4 RAM slots, 2 SATA 3 ports, 1 PCI slot, 1 PCI-E slot covers most of your usage needs.
+Guideline: A Micro-ATX motherboard with 2 RAM slots (DDR4), 2 SATA ports, 1 PCI slot, and 1 PCI-E slot covers most common needs.

 STEP 2: PROCESSOR (CPU)

-expressed in Mhz, indicates the speed of the processor.
-The higher it is, the faster the processor.
+• Frequency: Measured in GHz (gigahertz), this indicates the speed of the processor.
+The higher the number, the faster the processor.

 STEP 3: MEMORY (RAM)